AlphaHasher/ChurchLink/backend/strapi/churchlink/README.md

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.

+#### `setup`

+Setup is really easy regarding the .env file.
+Just copy the .env.example file and rename it to .env.
+You don't even need to change the values in the .env file.
+The default values are already set for you.
+These will need to be set however to propoer values when deploying to production.

+#### `admin login`

+To access the admin interface, browse: `http://localhost:1339/admin`

+- Username: `admin@gmail.com`
+- Password: `Csc190&csc191`

 ### `develop`

 Start your Strapi application with autoReload enabled.
 [Learn more](https://docs.strapi.io/dev-docs/cli#strapi-develop)